Yash1882/Yash1882/README.md

 🔭 I'm currently working on advanced data structures.
 🌱 Looking to collaborate on open source projects.
 💬 Ask me about Database and algorithms.
-⚡ Depth knowledge of DBMS,OS,OOPS & OOPS
+⚡ Depth knowledge of DBMS,OS and OOPS.
 📫 How to reach me: [yashgadre1882@gmail.com](mailto:yashgadre1882@gmail.com)

 ## 🌐 Socials: